RHIT-CSSE/csse332/labs/milestone3/index.md

 system call in `xv6`.
 It will prove very useful for you as it will help you understand how `xv6` creates processes, and the API calls needed to set things up.
 You will reuse a lot of the structure and API calls of `fork` in your project, so spending some time to understand it will be of immense help on this project.

-> _NOTE_: To make things easier on you, you __must__ reuse the `struct proc` process control block to represent both threads and processes.
+> _Hint_: To make things easier on you, I do strongly recommend that you reuse the `struct proc` process control block to represent both threads and processes.
 The implications of that are that you wouldn't have to worry about scheduling, as the scheduler wouldn't care much if it is scheduling a thread or a process, as long as it is represented by a `struct proc`.
   Recall that one of our requirements is that our threads are schedulable entities.
 Therefore, using the `struct proc` to represent threads as well will win you this requirement for free.

 > _Hint_: You will need to add some fields to the `struct proc` to determine if this is a thread of a process, and if it is a thread, who are its parent(s),